fiveagency/ios-swift-guide/Code Style/README.md

 ## Control Flow

-Prefer `guard` over `if` when the condition blocks execution of the rest of the function and to avoid the pyramid of doom.
+Prefer `guard` over `if` to avoid the pyramid of doom and when the condition blocks execution of the rest of the function.

 **Use:**
 ```swift